Apply for Your First NERSC Allocation

 - Startup requests may be made at any time.
 Decisions for Startup requests are made within one to three weeks after applying.

-- To continue working on a proposal you have previously saved click on its edit icon.
+- To continue working on a proposal you have previously saved click on its Edit link.

-When you have finished writing your request, be sure to select "Finished" for the Current Request Status question on the Other Info / Finish page.
+When you have finished writing your request, be sure to select "Finished" for question 28 on the Submit page (for 2013 requests this is question 27 on the Other Info/Submit page).